-13% of doctors do not consider measles a dangerous disease.
-12% of doctors consider the second dose of MMR to be useless.
+13% of general practitioners do not consider measles a dangerous disease.
+12% of general practitioners consider the second dose of MMR to be useless.

-33% of doctors do not believe that MMR vaccination should be mandatory for children under 2 years of age.
+33% of general practitioners do not believe that MMR vaccination should be mandatory for children under 2 years of age.
 (France)

-The risk of meningococcal infection among homosexuals is 4 times higher than that of heterosexuals.
-HIV-infected homosexuals have a 10-fold higher risk of meningococcal disease than uninfected homosexuals.
-45% of meningococcal cases reported numerous partners and participation in anonymous sex.
+The risk of meningococcal infection in homosexuals in 4 times higher, than in heterosexual people.
+HIV positive homosexuals suffer from meningococcal disease 10 times more often, than HIV negative ones.
+45% of meningococcus patients reported multiple partners and participation in anonymous sex.

-CDC reports that in 2016, 57% of those meningococcal men over 16 years of age reported having a homosexual contact.
+CDC reports that in 2016, 57% of men over 16 years of age infected with meningococcus, reported homosexual relations.
 More: .

-It is also reported that since it is possible to get hepatitis A from the reuse of needles, slamming (intravenous drug use during anal sex contact) - a practice that is gaining popularity among some groups of homosexuals may also increase the risk of the disease.
-More: , [2 ].
+It is also reported that since contracting hepatitis A is also possible from needle sharing, slamming (intravenous drug use during anal contact), a practice that is gaining popularity among certain homosexual groups, can also increase the risk of infection.
+More: , .

 In 2013, 15 mumps outbreaks were registered in France.
 72% of the cases had been vaccinated twice.
 The effectiveness of the vaccine was 49% for one dose and 55% for two doses.

 Among those who had been vaccinated once, the risk of getting mumps increased by 7% for every year that had passed since the vaccination.

 Among those who had been vaccinated twice, the risk of getting mumps increased by 10% for every year that had passed after the second dose.

 Orchitis was observed in five men.
 One of them was unvaccinated, two had been vaccinated with one dose, and another two had been vaccinated twice.